dax8it/ATJIUJITSU-REAL-NEW/content/blog/2019-09-12-summer-program.md

 title: Kids Summer Program 2021
 order: 3
 date: 2021-07-31T00:00:00.000Z
-description: 'Register now for our 2021 Summer Program here at AT JIU-JITSU NYC! '
+description: >-
+  Thank you for being an important part of our summer program.
+Be sure to join us again next year!
 thumbnail: /img/20210716_132815.jpg
 home: true
 tags: